 In the aftermath of the accident, Airport Road required closure in both directions for several hours, according to police.
 Although the investigation into this accident is ongoing, excessive speed may constitute evidence of negligence in some situations.

-When it is possible to reasonably assert that negligent conduct caused an accident, an injured victim often seeks redress in the state’s civil court system.
+When it is possible to reasonably assert that negligent conduct caused an accident, an injured person often seeks redress in the state’s civil court system.
 It is possible to seek compensation for unpaid medical expenses, lost wages and pain and suffering.

-If you or a family member is a victim in a traffic accident, it is possible to speak with Colorado Springs car accident attorneys about the matter.
+If you or a family member is in a traffic accident, it is possible to speak with Colorado Springs car accident attorneys about the matter.
 We offer such a consultation without cost or obligation.
 To learn more, please contact us.